On the multiplicative independence between $n$ and $\lfloor \alpha n\rfloor$: Introduction

 \subsection{Acknowledgements}

 We would like to thank the Bernoulli Center for funding the Young Researchers in Mathematics Summer Program, which allowed us to develop such results.
-We would also like to thank Florian Richter and Joel Moreira for their guidance throughout the program.
+We would also like to thank Florian Richter and Joel Moreira for their guidance throughout the program and for making this project possible.
+Additionally, we owe a special thank you to Noah Kravitz and Katharine Woo for providing detailed comments and suggestions.